buehlefs/flask-template/README.md

 This template uses the following libraries to build a rest app with a database on top of flask.

+> [!NOTE]
+> The template will most likely contain more than you need preconfigured.
+> It is structured so that it should be easy to remove these by removing
+> the relevant files and a few imports (and the dependency in `pyproject.toml`).

  *  Flask ([documentation](https://flask.palletsprojects.com/en/2.0.x/))
  *  Flask-Cors ([documentation](https://flask-cors.readthedocs.io/en/latest/))\
     Used to provide cors headers.\